system76/docs/content/managing-apps.md

 ### Installing an Application

-Cosmic includes a GUI called the Cosmic Store for easy installation and management of open source applications.
+Cosmic includes a graphical user interface (GUI) called the Cosmic Store for easy installation and management of open source applications.

 1. Open Cosmic Store by clicking the icon in the dock, or press `SUPER` and type “Cosmic Store”.